zkturman/MScCoursework/README.md

 ## Object Oriented Programming (Java)

-The object-oriented programming course focused on implementing object-oriented concepts in Java.
+The object-oriented programming course focused on implementing object-oriented concepts in **Java**.
 This course focused primarily on developing medium-sized projects and self-learning OOP principles.
 Over the period of the course, I completed three main projects.

 ### [Text-based Adventure Game Engine][java stag] - A Text Based Game Engine
   - Created a text-based game engine